MultiPoolMiner/MultiPoolMiner/README.txt

         "BTC": "$Wallet"
     }

-To prevent the pool from using an algorithm / a set of algorithms add a line like "ExcludeAlgorithm": ["ExcludeAlgo", "AnotherExcludedAlgo"]
+To prevent the pool from using an algorithm / a set of algorithms add a line like "ExcludeAlgorithm": ["Excluded_Algo", "Another_Excluded_Algo"]

 E.g. if you do not want to use Keccac and Equihash on NiceHash change the pool config to: